UMAprotocol/UMIPs/add-ibbtc-priceid.md

 - **ibBTC/WBTC Sushiswap (Ethereum) query**

-The query below uses the spot price. [confirm]However, the ibBTC/WBTC identifier uses a TWAP calculation which will need to be applied.
+The query below uses the spot price.
+However, the ibBTC/WBTC identifier uses a TWAP calculation which will need to be applied.

 - To query the ibBTC/WBTC price, divide `reserve0` by `reserve1`:
 ```